fornitsumfornis/Terminal-Metal/README.md

 chmod 755 metal.py
 sudo mv metal.py /usr/local/bin

+Alternatively there is an install script that can be run that should install icons to the desktop and the menu.
+Just chmod 755 install then bash install, enter your password and it should install everything for you.

 ## Usage

 To operate, simply open up the command line and type "metal.py".
 Choose your station and headbang away!